 How To Get There

 Yakutia Air has announced that they will once again be flying the direct route from Anchorage’s Ted Stevens International Airport (ANC) to Petropavlovsk, Kamchatka (PKC) which is the quickest and easiest option.
 Flights will operate weekly from mid-July to mid-September.
 More information on these flights can be found by contacting Yellow Dog.

 Arrival and Departure Times

 With direct flight service to Kamchatka (PKC) from Anchorage (ANC), anglers can once again enjoy a quick and easy flight to the best rainbow trout fishing on the planet.
 The weekly Yakutia Air flight will depart from Anchorage on Monday mornings, with arrival in Kamchatka the following morning once the plane crosses the international date line.
-With this new schedule, anglers will no longer have to overnight in Petro on their way to camp, instead of proceeding directly from the airport to the helicopter that same day.
+With this schedule, anglers will no longer have to overnight in Petro on their way to camp, instead of proceeding directly from the airport to the helicopter that same day.
 After a great week of fishing, you will arrive back in Anchorage the following Monday evening.
 You will arrive back in Anchorage the same Monday morning after crossing back over the international dateline.
 This early arrival back to the States allows plenty of time to clear U.S. customs and immigration to connect up with your flight home that same day.
 For any international anglers not looking to travel through Anchorage OR if you would like to spend additional time in Russia, there are options to fly through Moscow, Russia or Seoul, South Korea to arrive to Petro on different schedules.